jgm/highlighting-kate/README.md

 Thanks are due to all the authors of these syntax definitions.

-Changes have been made to the following xml files (the originals have been left in the directory, with .bkp extensions):
+Changes have been made to the following xml files (diffs have been left in the directory, with .patch extensions):

-- perl.xml:  Fixed regexes - needed backslash-escapes before ] and ^
+- lua.xml:  Variables and constants highlighted as "normal", not keywords.
-- php.xml:  Added fallthrough so `<?php` prefix not needed
+- php.xml:  Added fallthrough so `<?php` prefix not needed.
+- tcsh.xml: Replace invalid character assignment(?) of regex '\s' with ' '.

-- base report bugs on the github issue tracker:
+- base report bugs on the GitHub issue tracker:
 <https://github.com/jgm/highlighting-kate/issues>.